MicroEJ/docs/Tutorials/tutorialDebugGUIperformancesIssues.rst

 - The :ref:`Get Started With GUI<tutorial_get_started_with_gui>` tutorial provides guidelines to start developing an efficient GUI.
 - The `SonarQube™ <https://github.com/MicroEJ/ExampleTool-Sonar>`_ source code quality analyzer allows to analyze an Application or Library code quality.

-Using recent versions of UI libraries
+Using Recent Versions of UI Libraries
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Using the latest UI libraries (MicroUI, MWT, Widget, etc.) available may solve some performance issues.
 The most recent UI libraries fix some bugs that may affect performance and they provide tools and libraries that allow to implement more performant UIs.

-Memory management
+Memory Management
 ~~~~~~~~~~~~~~~~~

 The Java management of memory may affect UI performances: